 Qsc2 - Loamy Sediments Shallow to Glacial Till (Unnamed erosion surface sediment) - 1 to 3 m (3-10 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty erosion surface sediment.
-Map unit includes some areas mantled with less than 1 m (3 ft) of Peoria Formation (silt or sand facies).
-Overlies massive, fractured, slightly firm glacial till of the Sheldon Creek Formation.
+Map unit includes some areas mantled with less than one meter of Peoria Formation (silt or sand facies).
+Overlies massive, fractured, slightly firm glacial till of the Sheldon Creek Formation

 Qsc - Glacial Till (Sheldon Creek Formation-undiff.) - Generally 3 to 15 m (10-50 ft) of a yellowish brown to gray, calcareous fractured to massive clay loam; at depth this unit can be variably textured and contain significant sand and gravel bodies.
-Pierre Shale clasts may be present in core samples.
-This unit may not be present on relatively steep sideslopes near valleys.
+It is not uncommon to see Pierre Shale clasts in core samples.
 This unit overlies Pre-Illinois diamicton and is only shown on the cross-section.